PROCESS

 • 6.
 WALK-THROUGH

-Everything is installed to the agreed spec and we review the finished product together.
+Everything is installed to the agreed spec and we review the finished installation.

 Care tips are provided to maintain the cabinetry’s beauty and function.